 - Derivatives Risk: Derivatives include instruments and contracts that are based on, and are valued in relation to, one or more underlying securities, financial benchmarks or indices, such as futures and forward contracts.
 Derivatives typically have economic leverage inherent in their terms.
 Such leverage will magnify any losses.
 See "Leverage/Volatility Risk" below.
 The use of derivatives is a highly specialized activity that involves investment techniques and risks different from those associated with investments in more traditional securities and instruments.
+The use of derivatives is also subject to operational and legal risks.
+Operational risks generally refer to risks related to potential operational issues, including documentation issues, settlement issues, system failures, inadequate controls and human error.
+Legal risks generally refer to risks of loss resulting from insufficient documentation, insufficient capacity or authority of a counterparty, or legality or enforceability of a contract.
 The primary types of derivatives in which the Fund invests in are futures contracts.
 The Fund may also invest in forward contracts.
 Futures contracts and forward contracts can be highly volatile, illiquid and difficult to value, and changes in the value of such instruments held directly or indirectly by the Fund may not correlate with the underlying instrument or reference assets, or the Fund's other investments.
 Although the value of futures contracts and forward contracts depends largely upon price movements in the underlying instrument or reference asset, there are additional risks associated with futures contracts and forward contracts that are possibly greater than the risks associated with investing directly in the underlying instruments or reference assets, including illiquidity risk, leveraging risk and counterparty credit risk.
 A small position in futures contracts and forward contracts could have a potentially large impact on the Fund's performance.
 Trading restrictions or limitations may be imposed by an exchange, and government regulations may restrict trading in futures contracts and forward contracts. - Leverage/Volatility Risk: The Fund should be considered highly leveraged and is suitable only for investors with high tolerance for investment risk.
 Leverage embedded in the various derivative instruments traded may result in the Fund holding positions whose face or notional value may be many times the Fund's net asset value ("NAV").
 For example, the amount of margin funds necessary to be deposited in order to enter into a futures, forward or option contract position is typically from 2% to 10% of the total face or notional value of the contract.
 As a result of this leveraging, even a small movement in the price of an underlying asset can cause a correspondingly large profit or loss.
 Losses incurred on leveraged investments increase in direct proportion to the degree of leverage employed.
 Furthermore, derivative instruments and futures contracts are highly volatile and are subject to occasional rapid and substantial fluctuations.
 Consequently, you could lose all or substantially all of your investment in the Fund should the Fund's trading positions suddenly turn unprofitable.

 The Fund's NAV is expected over short-term periods to be volatile because of the significant use of direct and indirect investments that have a leveraging effect.
 Volatility is a statistical measurement of the magnitude of up and down asset price fluctuations over time.
 Rapid and dramatic price swings will result in high volatility.
-The Fund's returns are expected to be volatile; however, the actual or realized volatility level for longer or shorter periods may be materially higher or lower depending on market conditions and investors may suffer a significant and possibly a complete loss on their investment in the Fund.
+The Fund's returns are expected to be volatile; however, the actual or realized volatility level for longer or shorter periods may be materially higher or lower depending on market conditions and investors may suffer a significant and possibly a complete loss on their investment in the Fund